benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/code_review_owners.md

 ### Will trivial files require code-review?

-Rubber Stamper auto-reviewer (described above) reviews CLs that that meet strict criteria.
+Rubber Stamper auto-reviewer (described above) reviews CLs that meet strict criteria.
 (The list of file types is Google-internal.)
 For example: directories with no code.